• Skip to primary navigation

 Being in separate classrooms, I was hoping would help my twins find their individuality.
 I was starting to notice one twin copying the other, both good and bad behavior.

 Twins influence each other without even realizing it, which is awesome.
 But, I also want them to know it’s okay to be different as well.
+I thought if I separated my twins for preschool that would help them grow that individuality.

 Space